eubr-bigsea/Compss-Python/docs/html/_sources/api.rst.txt

 :func:`DDF.group_by <ddf.DDF.group_by>` - Returns a GroupedDFF with a set of methods for aggregations on a DDF.

 :func:`DDF.intersect <ddf.DDF.intersect>` - Returns a new DDF containing rows in both DDF.

+:func:`DDF.intersect_all <ddf.DDF.intersect_all>` - Returns a new DDF containing rows in both DDF while preserving
+        duplicates.

 :func:`DDF.join <ddf.DDF.join>` - Joins two DDF using the given join expression.